Seagate/cortx/doc/S3ServerQuickStart.md

-# S3Server QuickStart guide
+# Cortx-S3Server QuickStart guide
-This is a step by step guide to get S3Server ready for you on your system.
+This is a step by step guide to get Cortx-S3Server ready for you on your system.
 Before cloning, however, you need to have an SSC / Cloud VM or a local VM setup in either VMWare Fusion or Oracle VirtualBox [LocalVMSetup](LocalVMSetup.md).

 ## Accessing the code right way
 (For phase 1) The latest code which is getting evolved and contributed is on the github.
 Seagate contributors will be referencing, cloning and committing their code to/from this https://github.com/Seagate/cortx-s3server

-To simply pull the code in which to build `git clone --recursive "https://github.com/Seagate/cortx-s3server" -b innersource`
+To simply pull the code in which to build `git clone --recursive "https://github.com/Seagate/cortx-s3server" -b dev`

 Following steps will make your access to server hassle free.
 1. From here on all the steps needs to be followed as the root user.